Amanda has over a decade's worth of homesteading experience: gardening, canning, butchering chickens, milking cows, and making maple syrup.

 They Are Built for Tough Conditions

 I never saw my dogs shiver.
 Even in the dead of winter, they seemed plenty warm.
 Heat is a problem in the summer.
-The Pyrenees genetics seem to give this cross a thicker coat than you would find on a pure-bred Anatolian.
+The Pyrenees' genetics seem to give this cross a thicker coat than you would find on a pure-bred Anatolian.
 That can be a blessing in the winter and a curse in the summer.

 Finding Pure-Bred Anatolian Shepherds

 When my AT/GP crosses were 8 years old, I decided to get replacement pups so that my old dogs could train the younger generation.
 This time, I was able to find a litter of pure-bred pups at about half the distance I had traveled for my older dogs.
-It looks as though the pure-breds will be a little smaller and they definitely have a thinner coat, but they are not yet full grown.
+It looks as though the pure-breds will be a little smaller and they definitely have a thinner coat, but they are not yet fully grown.
 Otherwise, they are pretty much just like my older dogs.

 Individual Personality and Temperament

 Breed characteristics can only go so far.
 What it boils down to in any case is the personality and temperament of the individual animal.
 Each of the dogs I have owned has had a very different personality and temperament.
 Here is a break-down:

 Hannah and Abby were the first two female pups I got.
 Hannah has been my ideal dog.
 She has a natural instinct for guarding.
 She is independent, gets along with everyone, and needs little correction.
 She even allows the ducks to eat out of her food dish!
 Hannah is now 10 1/2 years old.
 She has had no health problems in all these years other than a bladder infection.

 Abby, on the other hand, died of osteosarcoma at barely a year old.
 My vet said he had never seen osteosarcoma in a dog that young!
 Her bout with cancer was swift.
 Hannah and Abby were sisters, so it is hard to imagine how one could die of cancer at such an early age, and the other one could have no health problems for over 10 years!